Anna Wintour taps Chloe Malle as Vogue successor — but she's still in charge

 Considered the fashion bible, American Vogue has had several notable editors throughout its history.
 Preceding Wintour were Diana Vreeland (1963 to 1971) and Grace Mirabella (1971 to 1988), among others.

-“Chloe has proven often that she can find the balance between American Vogue’s long, singular history and its future on the front lines of the new,” Wintour said in the statement on Malle’s appointment.
-Under Malle’s leadership, direct traffic to Vogue.com doubled, and the site saw double-digit growth across all key metrics, according to the statement on her new job.
+Under Malle’s leadership, direct traffic to Vogue.com doubled, with massive growth across all key metrics, according to the statement on her new job.
 Site traffic now consistently reaches 14.5 million unique visitors monthly.

 The retirement of the editor-in-chief title brings Vogue in line with changes throughout the Condé Nast universe.
 When Radhika Jones stepped down as Vanity Fair's editor-in-chief earlier this year, her role was replaced by a “global editorial director,” found in Mark Guiducci.
 (Guiducci himself was tapped from Vogue, where he served most recently as creative editorial director.)
 American Vogue joins most every market where Condé Nast operates in the change to a head of editorial content, who reports to a global editorial director.